Regardless of your position on The Law, The Law doesn't condemn Homosexuality.

 At the most, you might might be able to convince me it's condemning Anal sex.
 It is only that form of male on male sex that is viewed as imitating the unique act only a man and a woman can perform.
 Society has a tendency to view anal sex and male homosexuality as synonymous.
 But this stereotype is in fact a very flawed assumption, and some studies have shown that only a minority of Gay or Bi men engage in it or like it at all.

 Example, Magnus Hirschfeld, in his 1914 work, The Homosexuality of Men and Women, reported the rate of anal sex among homosexual men surveyed to be 8%, the least favored of all the practices documented.
 (William A. Percy and John Lauritsen, Review in The Gay & Lesbian Review, November–December 2002) Likewise, some scholars state that oral sex and mutual masturbation are more common than anal stimulation among gay men in long-term relationships, and that, in general, anal intercourse is more popular among homosexual male couples than among heterosexual couples, but that "it ranks behind oral sex and mutual masturbation" among both sexual orientations in prevalence.
 By the 1950s in the United Kingdom, it was thought that about fifteen percent of male homosexuals had anal sex.
-Other studies very, some about 50/50 and some more recent ones do imply a majority do it, (as if it's popularity has been increasing, perhaps simply from society telling them their supposed to do it).
+Other studies very, some about 50/50 and some more recent ones do imply a majority do it, (as if it's popularity has been increasing, perhaps simply from society telling them they're supposed to do it).
 But all clearly have a large number who do not.

 Many Christians view how the risk of HIV and other STDs are higher with Gay men is itself proof that something is wrong with it.
 Of course they ignore that those same statistics have Lesbian intercourse as far less risky then Heterosexual.
-At any rate those statistics are flawed, being in part skewed by gay men being more likely to get tested because they believe their at a greater risk.
+At any rate those statistics are flawed, being in part skewed by gay men being more likely to get tested because they believe they're at a greater risk.
 And the degree to which it is the case is only because of the Anal sex as I discussed above, which does have other health risks too.

 But that is a big maybe.
 I stick to my argument that it is the Pagan ritual sex being condemned here.
 Which contrary to what you might assume does still go on today, in different ways but it does.